DailyTools

 The Secure Hash Algorithm (SHA) family was developed by the NSA and standardized as Federal Information Processing Standards (FIPS) by NIST.
 The SHA-2 family (which includes SHA-256) has no known practical attacks:

 • SHA-1 (1995): 160-bit output.
-Theoretical weaknesses found in 2005; Google's SHAttered team demonstrated a practical chosen-prefix collision in 2017.
+Practical chosen-prefix collision demonstrated by Google's SHAttered team in 2017.
 Deprecated for signatures and certificates.

 When MD5 is Still Acceptable

-• Cache keys: Generating short, fixed-length cache keys from long query strings or request parameters
+• Cache keys: generating short fixed-length keys from long query strings or request parameters

-• Gravatar avatars: The Gravatar service uses MD5 hashes of email addresses to generate profile image URLs
+• Gravatar: the service uses MD5 hashes of email addresses for profile image URLs — yes, still

-• Non-security checksums: Detecting accidental corruption (bit rot, transmission errors) where an active attacker is not involved
+• Non-security checksums: detecting accidental corruption (bit rot, transmission errors) where no active attacker is involved

-For password storage, neither MD5 nor SHA-256 is appropriate — even though SHA-256 is cryptographically secure in other contexts.
-The reason is speed: both algorithms are designed to be fast.
+For password storage, neither MD5 nor SHA-256 is appropriate — even though SHA-256 is fine in other contexts.
+The reason is speed.
+Both are designed to be fast.
 A modern GPU cluster can compute tens of billions of SHA-256 hashes per second.
-Given a leaked database of SHA-256 password hashes, an attacker can try every word in a large dictionary plus millions of common password patterns in seconds.
+If your password database leaks, an attacker can try every word in a large dictionary plus millions of common patterns in seconds.

 Password-specific hashing algorithms are designed to be deliberately slow, with a tunable work factor that increases cost as hardware gets faster:

-• bcrypt: The industry standard for web applications since 1999.
-Uses a cost factor (typically 10-12) that doubles computation time with each increment.
+• bcrypt: the industry standard for web apps since 1999.
+Cost factor 10-12 doubles computation time with each increment.
+Still the safest default for most projects.

-• Argon2: Winner of the Password Hashing Competition (2015).
-Resistant to GPU and ASIC attacks by requiring large amounts of memory.
-The recommended choice for new systems.
+• Argon2: winner of the Password Hashing Competition (2015).
+Memory-hard, which defeats GPU and ASIC attacks.
+The recommendation for new systems.

-• PBKDF2: NIST-approved and required by some compliance standards (FIPS 140).
-Iterated application of a PRF, often HMAC-SHA256.
+• PBKDF2: NIST-approved and required by some compliance frameworks (FIPS 140).
+Uses HMAC-SHA256 iteratively.

 javascript